 In a world of changing regulations, shifting market needs and evolving plan designs, defining your fiduciary responsibility as a plan sponsor can be a moving target.
 The key to keeping your focus in this environment is to establish a consistent process that helps you ensure compliance, reduce risk and maximize outcomes even in the face of changing conditions.

-It starts by understanding the obligations of a fiduciary under ERISA, and then implementing a step-by-step plan to meet them.
-We outline such a plan here, and also introduce the ten most common mistakes fiduciaries encounter, to be more detailed throughout this Series.
-Being aware of these steps and pitfalls can help you hit the target: becoming a responsible, compliant fiduciary.
+It starts by understanding the obligations of a fiduciary under ERISA, and then implementing a plan to meet and maintain them.
+We outline here the various elements that you should consider to be part of your plan and also introduce the ten most common mistakes fiduciaries encounter.
+We expand upon these potential fiduciary mistakes in other parts of the Fiduciary Responsibility Series.
+Being aware of these steps and potential pitfalls, in addition to seeking guidance from your legal counsel, can help you become a more compliant and responsible fiduciary.

 A prudent process